 It’s important to talk with our parents about money, not only to make sure they’re coping with day-to-day finances, but also to prevent them from becoming scam victims.

-People 60 years or older make up 15 percent of the population, but are estimated to account for 30 percent of investment fraud victims, one study says .
+People 60 years or older make up 15 percent of the population, but are estimated to account for 30 percent of investment fraud victims, .
 There are other forms of financial fraud , too, from pushy phone solicitations to con artists pretending to be grandchildren needing money wired to them right away.
 That’s why we’re working to help older consumers and their families learn how to spot and avoid financial fraud.

 This Father’s Day, give your dad (or mom) a call.
 If you don’t feel right bringing up the topic of money, ask for advice about your own money question to break the ice.
 The more you talk about money with your parents – or your children, the easier it will become and the more prepared they can be.